drakkan/sftpgo/docs/custom-actions.md

 - `status`, integer.
 0 means a generic error occurred.
 1 means no error, 2 means quota exceeded error
 - `protocol`, string.
 Possible values are `SSH`, `FTP`, `DAV`

-The HTTP request will use the global configuration for HTTP clients.
+The HTTP hook will use the global configuration for HTTP clients and will respect the retry configurations.

 The `actions` struct inside the "data_provider" configuration section allows you to configure actions on user add, update, delete.